zepcerqueira/project-webscraping-apis/Readme.md

 ## Tips & Tricks

-- First, choose your topic and look for sources available.
+- First, choose your topic and look for API's that can help you providing data.
 - Before you start coding and integrate more data, propose some interesting questions you could answer with the data you have.

 <a name="resources"></a>